hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Adds a sticky header with animated logo shrink effect.
+It is also possible to set a breakpoint for the mobile menu.

 == Description ==